cyao1234/brainfuck/README.md

-# Cyao Brainf*ck interpreter
+# Cyao Brainfuck interpreter

 Welcome to the bf interpreter.
-This project aims to make a alternative executor for the [brainfuck](https://en.wikipedia.org/wiki/Brainfuck).
+This project aims to make a alternative executor for the [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) programming language.

-The reason brainfuck is chosen is because it is a relatively simple language and thus I can gain experience in programming language development (Start small, go big afterwards).
+Why brainfuck?
+This language is chosen is because it is a relatively simple language and thus I can gain experience in programming language development.

+This project has 0 dependencies on external libraries

 # Building
 ```